WPMedia/themes-lerna-playground/README.md

 - [x] Publish all for one branch `stable` to `stable` tag https://github.com/JackHowa/lerna-monorepo-components/runs/3118218953?check_suite_focus=true
 - [ ] Publish really anything (including stable) independently?
 - [ ] Only publish on changes for one branch `canary`.
 Using version independent.
+- [ ] Make sure that we can still push to the branch https://github.community/t/allowing-github-actions-bot-to-push-to-protected-branch/16536/5

 Want the iteration of version to in the lerna.json to change upon GitHub Action publish.